How to Clean Up Your Mac to Run Faster - 11 Tips

 Conclusion

-That concludes the 11 tips to clean up and optimize your Mac.
-Once you've given these methods a try, your Mac will appear organized and run faster than ever before.
+That concludes the 11 steps to clean up your Mac hard drive.
+After giving these methods a try, your Mac will appear more organized and run faster than ever before.

 Peter Aaron